They’re called the Lost Ships … but sometimes they come back.

 Opal Imbiana has been seeking something her whole life.
 It’s a secret so precious she’s willing to risk her life recovering it from a recently discovered Lost Ship, in a lonely nebula far from colonised space.

-Opal gears up to board it.
 She’s just one woman, entering an alien and lethal environment.
-But perhaps with the aid of Clarissa’s intelligence – and an armoured spacesuit – Opal may stand a chance.
+But with the aid of an amazing AI companion and experimental armoured suit, Opal might just stand a chance.

 "It’s clear that Drinkwater is a great horror writer, there are moments of tension, moments of heart-pounding adrenaline and other moments where I felt such sadness for Opal.
 It’s really a rollercoaster of emotions.
 Drinkwater really uses the short length to his advantage and there is never a dull moment."

 "It’s an absolute rocket of a story that has a strong central relationship between the two compelling protagonists and narrative drive from the first page to the last.